Last updated on August 24, 2021.

 Google Webmaster Guidelines

+Headings are a way to both organize and communicate.
 Headings help both users and search engine robots better understand the content of a web page.
 There are five types of headings (from H1 to H5) with the H1 tag being the most important one.
+H1 tags should be used for major topics of a web page, usually at the top of the page.

 ⚡ Check my article about the difference between HTTP and HTTPS.